yessi-bo8/Laravel-Simple-CRM-System/README.md

 - Navigate to the client management section to add, edit, and delete clients.
 - Go to the project management section to create, update, and delete projects.
 You can also assign projects to clients here.
 - Use the task management section to track tasks associated with projects.
 Mark tasks as completed when done.

-## Role-Based Access Control (RBAC)

-- The system includes role-based access control, allowing different users to have varying levels of access to system functionalities based on their roles.

 ## Contributing